OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Securing data

-#### Keeps secrets as secrets
+#### Keep secrets as secrets

 In Kubernetes, a Secret is a small object that contains sensitive data, like a password or token.
-It is necessary to access how sensitive data such as credentials and keys are stored and accessed.
+It is important to understand how sensitive data such as credentials and keys are stored and accessed.
 Even though a pod is not able to access the secrets of another pod, it is crucial to keep the secret separate from an image or pod.
 Otherwise, anyone with access to the image would have access to the secret as well.
 Complex applications that handle multiple processes and have public access are especially vulnerable in this regard.
-You must ensure that secrets are not being passed as environment variables but are instead mounted into read-only volumes in your containers, for example.
+It is best for secrets to be mounted into read-only volumes in your containers, rather than exposing them as environment variables.

 #### Encrypt secrets at rest